jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ## Why not Ansible?

-Most people quickly click through their OS setup and _then_ use Ansible.
-When there are 5 servers or to rebuild, it becomes a daunting task that should be automated.
-I rebuild servers often because I like to start from scratch when writing posts, and it's a good security practice.

 Ansible requires a fully provisioned OS that you have SSH access to before running playbooks.
 By using `cloud-init` and autoinstall, I can automatically include my SSH keys that Ansible uses and configure things like the hostname, proxies, or DNS settings before the machine boots.
 I've included a couple of sample Ansible commands in my [real-life demo](#check-ansible-connections).

+Most people quickly click through their OS setup and _then_ use Ansible.
+When there are 5+ servers to rebuild, it becomes a daunting task that should be automated.
+I rebuild servers often because I like to start from scratch when writing posts, and it's a good security practice.

-Lastly, you can use `cloud-init` to do a lot of the server configuration steps, as Ansible would.
-It's then a matter of personal preference of where you manage your server config.
+Lastly, you _could_ use `cloud-init` to do a lot of the server configuration steps, as Ansible would.
+It's then a matter of personal preference regarding how you want to manage your servers.
 I personally like the idea of keeping `cloud-init` focused only on the OS provisioning automation and then using Ansible for everything "on top."

 My solution also lends itself to repeatable OS base installs too, so each server setup is close, if not identical.